-Since we observe only one of the many possible different random samples of a given size, the SD of the sample statistic is not directly measurable.
+Since we observe only one of the many possible different random samples of a given size, the SD of the sample statistic is not directly measurable: is is merely conceptual.

 In this course, in computer simulations, and in mathematical statistics courses, we have the luxury of knowing the relevant information about each element in the population and thus the probabilities of all the possible sample statistics.
-Thus, for example, we can say that if individual Y's are such that $Y \sim N(\mu, \sigma)$ , then the different possible $\bar{y}$ 's will vary from $\mu$ in a certain known way.
-In real life, we don't know the value of $\mu$ and are interested in estimating it using the one sample we are allowed to observe.
-Thus the SE is usually an estimate or a projection of the variation in a conceptual distribution i.e. the SD of all the "might-have-been" statistics.
+Thus, for example, we can say that if individual Y's are such that $Y \sim N(\mu, \sigma)$ , then the different possible $\bar{y}$ 's will vary from $\mu$ in a certain known